czbiohub-sf/yogo/docs/cli.md

 $ yogo train path/to/ddf.yml --note "my first training!" --tag "test training run" --name "i dont use this option frequently"
 ```

-You can normalize input images to the network with `--normalize-images`, though I haven't found that it makes much of a difference.
+You can normalize input images to the network with `--normalize-images`.
 ```console
 $ yogo train path/to/ddf.yml --normalize-images
 ```